SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Inspected[ScrumPillars,Inspection] elements often vary with the domain of work.
 Assumptions that led them astray are identified and their origins explored.
 The Scrum Team[ScrumTeam] discusses what went well during the Sprint[ScumEvents,Sprint], what problems[Impediments] it encountered, and how those problems were (or were not) solved[ScrumValues,Courage].

-The Scrum Team[ScrumTeam] identifies[ScrumPillars,Inspection] the most helpful changes to improve[ScrumPillars,Adaption] its effectiveness.
+The Scrum Team[ScrumTeam] identifies[ScrumPillars,Inspection] the most helpful changes to improve[ScrumPillars,Adaptation] its effectiveness.
-The most impactful improvements[ScrumPillars,Adaption] are addressed as soon as possible.
+The most impactful improvements[ScrumPillars,Adaptation] are addressed as soon as possible.
-They[ScrumPillars,Adaption] may even be added to the Sprint Backlog for the next Sprint[ScumEvents,Sprint].
+They[ScrumPillars,Adaptation] may even be added to the Sprint Backlog for the next Sprint[ScumEvents,Sprint].

 The Sprint Retrospective[ScrumEvents,SprintRetrospective] concludes[ScrumEvents,Order] the Sprint[ScumEvents,Sprint].
 It[ScrumEvents,SprintRetrospective] is timeboxed[Timebox] to a maximum of three hours[Timebox] for a onemonth Sprint[ScumEvents,Sprint].